 - Treating employees as “independent contractors” — Guatemala strictly enforces the employer-employee test.
 If a person works full-time for you under your direction, they are an employee regardless of what the contract says.
 Mislabeling creates severe back-pay liability.

-- Not preparing for severance — always set aside 1 month per year per employee as a reserve; termination without this liquidity is a crisis
+- Not preparing for severance — set aside one integrated month (salary × 7/6) per year per employee, equivalent to ≈9.72% of monthly payroll each month; termination without this liquidity is a crisis

 - Ignoring Bono 14 and aguinaldo — some small businesses “forget” these and rack up serious liabilities